-Faculty may submit CARE reports when they have concerns about a student's wellbeing or a student has shared concerns about the ability to have basic needs met.
+Faculty may submit CARE reports when they have concerns about a student's well-being or a student has shared concerns about the ability to meet basic needs.
 CARE reports are addressed by the Student Rights and Responsibilities Program Analyst.
 She provides students with information about campus and community resources.

 Chandler-Gilbert Community College Faculty are encouraged to serve as advisors for clubs and organizations.
 Faculty are also encouraged to serve as academic tutors in the college learning center.
-Faculty are invited to be a part of the Guided Pathways Field of Interest CARE Team so serve as Leads, Advisors and mentors to students
+Faculty are invited to be a part of the Guided Pathways Field of Interest CARE Team to serve as Leads, Advisors, and mentors to students